SEB-Core/mongoose-recipes/README.md

 Successfully connected to MongoDB database . . .
 ```

-Now, we test with Insomnia or Postman - a `GET` request to `'http://localhost:3000/auth/sign-out'`.
+Now, you test with Insomnia or Postman - a `GET` request to `'http://localhost:3000/auth/sign-out'`.
 No request body needed.

 ![Sign Out Response](./images/sign-out-response.png)

-We've completed the process again from *route* to *controller* to *testing*!
+You've completed the process again from *route* to *controller* to *testing*!
 Don't stop now!

 [📖 Back to Top](#-table-of-contents)